 - Grocery stores

-Plus the card features a 0% APR for the first 14 months and no annual fee.
+Plus the card features a 0% APR for the first 15 months, then APR, and no annual fee.
 And at the end of the first year as a cardholder, Discover will match all the cash back you’ve earned over the entire year.

 More From GOBankingRates

 - 5 Places in Florida Where You Can Live Only on Social Security

 - Jaw-Dropping Stats About the State of Retirement in America

 - If Your Credit Score is Under 740, Make These 4 Moves Now